MaryamZahiri/LC-Algorithms/Data_Structure/graph/Examples/Example 1 - DFS vs BFS - Traversing all Vertices Example 1.md

 # 1. Graph Algorithm - Traversing all Vertices
 These patterns provide a structured approach to traversing all vertices in a graph using DFS and BFS.

-DFS is particularly useful for problems that require exploring all possible paths or when the solution involves finding a path or a cycle in a graph.
-BFS, on the other hand, is ideal for problems that involve finding the shortest path or when the graph is unweighted
+DFS is particularly useful for problems that
+- require exploring all possible paths or
+- when the solution involves finding a path or
+- when the solution involves finding a cycle in a graph.

+BFS, on the other hand, is ideal for problems that involve
+- finding the shortest path or
+- when the graph is unweighted

 # LeetCode Problem 1971: [Find if Path Exists in Graph](https://leetcode.com/problems/find-if-path-exists-in-graph/description/)

 ## Problem Description
 There is a bi-directional graph with n vertices, where each vertex is labeled from 0 to n - 1 (inclusive).
 The edges in the graph are represented as a 2D integer array edges, where each edges[i] = [ui, vi] denotes a bi-directional edge between vertex ui and vertex vi.
 Every vertex pair is connected by at most one edge, and no vertex has an edge to itself.
 You want to determine if there is a valid path that exists from vertex source to vertex destination.
 Given edges and the integers n, source, and destination, return true if there is a valid path from source to destination, or false otherwise.

 ## Solution Approaches
 - DFS Approach - Depth First Search Algorithm in Graph